Soil basics: testing

 Nutrient Testing with Cornell Recommendations.

 Cornell University’s research-based nutrient guidelines for both soil and plant tissue (tree- and small-fruit leaf and grape petiole) are available through Agro-One Services.
-You submit your soil or plant tissue samples and payment directly to Agro-One.

 In addition to an analysis of your specific soil sample one of the following nutrient management factsheets will accompany your soil test report is you select the crop code LAW or MVG respectively.
 They will offer some value even without the specific details of your soil analysis.